kkirchhoff01/StockMonitor/README.md

 ## stock_monitor.py

 This script is used to fetch the quotes and store them in CSV files.
-This script is mostly for my FIN 301 class, which requires data in the form of Excell spreadsheets.
+It is mostly for my FIN 301 class, which requires data in the form of Excell spreadsheets.

 To use: